-The Federal Highway Administration has processed or is currently processing ARRA-funded projects in many States that demonstrate the benefits provided by the NEPA analysis and documentation.
+The Federal Highway Administration processed ARRA-funded projects in many States that demonstrate the benefits provided by the NEPA analysis and documentation.
 The involvement of stakeholders and collaboration with resource agencies have resulted in projects which incorporate features such as context sensitive solutions and non-motorized facilities into the improvements to highway facilities.
-For example, on the Yuma Pivot Point Plaza project in Arizona, the NEPA process led to the recognition of the importance of protecting the Swing Span project, a historic feature of the transcontinental railroad system, as well as connecting the Plaza with the adjacent Gateway Park.
+For example, on the Yuma Pivot Point Plaza project in Arizona, the NEPA process led to the recognition of the importance of protecting the Swing Span project, a historic feature of the transcontinental railroad system, as well as connecting the

+Plaza with the adjacent Gateway Park.
 In the case of the U.S. 33 Nelsonville Bypass in Ohio, the NEPA process led to mitigation measures during and after construction, including tree and grass planting for erosion control and native plant restoration, provisions for large and small animal crossings, special fencing to prevent animal encroachments into the right-of-way, and special lighting to direct the flight of bats over the roadway.
+(DOT Federal Highway Administration spreadsheet Page 2, No. 653).

-In the case of the Newtown Pike Extension project in Kentucky, as a result of the early coordination of the NEPA and National Historic Preservation Act processes, FHWA introduced measures to record the history of National Register of Historic Places eligible structures, collect local oral histories, and use the results from phase 3 archaeological studies for public education efforts.
+In the case of the Newtown Pike Extension project in Kentucky, as a result of the early coordination of the NEPA Environmental Impact Statement and National Historic Preservation Act processes, the Federal Highway Administration introduced measures to record the history of National Register of Historic Places eligible structures, collect local oral histories, and use the results from phase three archaeological studies for public education efforts.
+(DOT Federal Highway Administration spreadsheet Page 2, No. 5,699).

 The Federal Aviation Administration prepared an Environmental Impact Statement for the construction of a replacement airport at St. George, Utah.
 The replacement airport at St. George is designed for larger aircraft, contributing to fewer overall operations and a decrease in jet fuel demand and emissions.
 Through alternatives development in the NEPA process, the EIS allowed for the evaluation of alternatives with environmental benefits for airport noise, air quality and energy efficiency.
 As a result, under the proposed action, no dwellings fall within the 65 decibel Day-Night Sound Level (DNL) noise contour.
 In addition, the proposed facilities were designed to be more energy efficient.
+(DOT Federal Aviation Administration spreadsheet Page 2, No. 122).

-The Federal Railroad Administration's NEPA review of ARRA projects has resulted in the early identification and documentation of valuable historic resources.
-For example, environmental analysis considering the Replacement of the Safe Harbor Transmission Lines in Lancaster County, Pennsylvania has determined that the transmission poles involved are historic resources.
+The NEPA review of ARRA projects by the Federal Railroad Administration (FRA) resulted in the early identification and documentation of valuable historic resources.
+For example, environmental analysis considering the replacement of the Safe Harbor Transmission Lines in Lancaster County, Pennsylvania, has determined that the transmission poles involved are historic resources.
 A cultural resources assessment for the same project indicated the possible presence of tribal cultural resources within the area of potential effects.
-FRA efforts resulted in the crafting of a Memorandum of Agreement regarding the use of historic resources signed by all parties.
+FRA efforts resulted in the crafting of a Memorandum of Agreement signed by all parties regarding the use of historic resources.
+(DOT Federal Railroad Administration spreadsheet Page 2, No. 98).